 - Formal (supervised) probation

 If you are instead charged under PC 550, which is less common, the penalty depends on how much money was defrauded.
 If the total is $950 or less, it’s always a misdemeanor, and you face 6 months in jail and $1,000 in fines.
-If the total is more than $950, can be either a misdemeanor or a felony.
-The misdemeanor penalties are somewhat milder than those of UIC 2101, with a $10,000 fine.
-The felony penalties are much more severe, with up to $50,000 in fines or twice the amount of the fraud, whichever is more.
+If the total is more than $950, it can be either a misdemeanor or a felony.

-In other cases it’s better to fight the charge.
+In other cases, it’s better to fight the charge.
 Two of the strongest defenses for unemployment insurance fraud include:

-- No fraudulent intent.
-Making a mistake or misunderstanding unemployment is not fraud.
+- No fraudulent intent: Making a mistake or misunderstanding unemployment is not fraud.
 Depending on the circumstances, this can be a powerful defense.

-- Lack of evidence.
-The prosecutor has to have proof that you intended to defraud the unemployment insurance system.
+- Lack of evidence: The prosecutor has to have proof that you intended to defraud the unemployment insurance system.
 If their evidence is weak, the case may be dismissed or you could potentially win in court.

 Talk to a Los Angeles Unemployment Insurance Fraud Lawyer for Free

-One fraud charge can ruin a life, a career or a business.
-Don’t let it happen to you.
-Let the experienced attorneys at the Simmrin Law Group give you a FREE consultation and get you started on your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let our experienced Los Angeles unemployment insurance fraud lawyers at Simmrin Law Group give you a FREE consultation and get you started on your case.
+Fill out the form to the right or call us and get your free consultation today.